vantablanta/delani-studio/README.md

 * Pull it to your local environment
 * Load the index.html file in your favourite browser
 * You can load it locally since you have all the files needed
+* The form action send the user data to our formspree account.

 ## Technologies Used
 * HTML -structure